 4. Complete study report and make available for public review

-The study report will also be shared with the City’s Parks, Forestry and Recreation division and TRCA for coordination and collaboration to advance a long-range plan for Yellow Creek.
+The Master Plan report is shared with the City’s Parks, Forestry and Recreation division and TRCA for coordination and collaboration to advance a long-range plan for Yellow Creek.

-The Yellow Creek GSMP has projects which are of either a medium term (5 – 10 years) or long term ( beyond 10 years).
-The decision for when long term projects are addressed will be assessed using several factors including a monitoring program of the existing erosion control structures, which overall are currently in a reasonable state of repair.
+The decision for when long term projects are addressed will be assessed using several factors including a monitoring program of the existing erosion control structures, which, overall, are currently in a reasonable state of repair.

 The City will issue future notification prior to any construction.